Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Best for.
 Founder-led B2B SaaS with meaningful website traffic but no full-time SDR.
 If you want to see what Roox does on your own site, install it free at /install.

 Positioning.
-Intercom's GPT-4-powered agent, focused on customer support automation inside the Intercom suite.
-Not a standalone product — you need Intercom underneath.
+Intercom's AI agent, focused on customer support automation inside the Intercom suite.
+It's a strong support deflection tool more than a dedicated sales agent, and it's not standalone — you need Intercom underneath.
+If you already pay for Intercom, turning Fin on is the path of least resistance.

 Pricing.
-Intercom seats start around $74/seat/month, and Fin charges roughly $0.99 per resolution on top.
-So your floor is "Intercom subscription + per-conversation usage."
+Intercom seats start around $39/seat/month, and Fin charges roughly $0.99 per resolution on top.
+So your floor is "Intercom subscription + per-conversation usage," which scales with success.

 What it does well.
 If you already run Intercom for support, Fin slots in cleanly.
 Strong on deflection — answering routine support questions so your team doesn't have to.
 Inherits all the routing, inbox, and reporting Intercom already gives you.